 A fierce battle raged for over two weeks.
 The New Territories were poorly defended and quickly fell, leaving only Hong Kong island in the hands of the Allies.
 My father describes a decisive battle:

 I rang up to ask Jack Fox what the position was at Wong Nei Cheong.
 I could hear the machine gun fire down the phone.
 He had been manning one himself.
 “Tell Pat” he asked me.
 Quarter of an hour later I rang up again, this time I got Tim.
 He said that they were surrounded and fighting a tremendous battle with small arms: “What else is there to do” he said in a rather humorous, resigned tone of voice.
 That was the last we heard of them.
 Wong Nei Cheong was taken.
 It was the key point of the island.

 Planning the Escape

 By Christmas Day the battle was lost.
 Within days the troops were marched across to Kowloon and imprisoned at Sham Shui Po.
 My father regarded it his duty as an officer to attempt to escape.
-Over the next few weeks he made plans and gathered two fellow officers who were prepared to join him, Flying Officer Baugh (later killed in action in Burma) and Captain Trevor, who spoke Cantonese having worked for the Kowloon-Canton Railway.
+Over the next few weeks he made plans and gathered two fellow officers who were prepared to join him, Flying Officer Baugh (later killed in a flying accident in Burma in October 1943) and Captain Trevor, who spoke Cantonese having worked for the Kowloon-Canton Railway.
 There were many potential obstacles to consider: